112cxyz/Wiicompiled/README.md

 > [Releases](https://github.com/patchzyy/Wiicompiled/releases) page.
 If someone's sharing an
 > installer through Discord or some random download site, don't touch it!!

+## A note on related projects

+WiiCompiled, Wheel Wizard, Retro rewind and other related projects are developed **independently** and each has its **own** contribution rules and all have their own rules.
+What applies here does not automatically apply there, and vice versa.
+Check each project's own CONTRIBUTING and README files.

 ## Retro Rewind

 [Retro Rewind](https://wiki.tockdom.com/wiki/Retro_Rewind), ZPL's Mario Kart Wii mod distribution,